BeeGroup-cimne/biggontology/README.md

 # Bigg Ontology

+The BIGG Ontology is an open-source initiative that establishes a standardised schema for describing, characterising, and analysing buildings and urban areas.
+This ontology supports urban planning, building management, and sustainable development by creating a shared vocabulary for researchers and practitioners.
+This common language facilitates the sharing and integrating information within the urban development domain.
+The ontology also includes a framework for defining measurements and key performance indicators (KPIs) to enable precise evaluation and benchmarking of building and urban area performance.
+This repository documents the ongoing development of the ontology and provides essential resources for its application.

+## Key Components

+The BIGG ontology is divided into 5 main components:

+- **Systems**: Describe and analyze the various systems, sensors, devices, and weather stations within buildings and urban areas, including their functions, interconnections, and performance.
+This ensures efficient operation, maintenance, and integration of systems, leading to enhanced overall building performance and reliability.

+- **Geospatial**: Capture and analyze spatial characteristics and geographic information of buildings and urban areas.
+  This supports urban planning, optimal land use, site selection, and environmental impact assessments, thereby facilitating informed decision-making and efficient spatial management.

+- **Measurements**: Catalogue and standardize the various devices and sensors used in buildings and urban areas for data collection and control.
+This includes meters, thermostats, smart appliances, and sensors measuring temperature, humidity, occupancy, and energy consumption.
+Standardizing these devices and sensors ensures accurate and consistent data capture across different environments, facilitating reliable monitoring, data collection, analysis, and informed decision-making.

+- **Agents**: Identify and categorize the various stakeholders and entities involved in the lifecycle of buildings and urban areas.
+This promotes effective coordination, compliance with regulations, and collaboration among stakeholders, leading to more efficient and cohesive management of urban environments.

+- **Temporal**: Address the timing of events, lifecycle phases of systems and components, and historical data related to buildings and urban areas.
+This enables time-based analysis and planning, prediction of future needs, scheduling of maintenance activities, and evaluation of long-term trends, ensuring proactive management and sustainability of urban assets.

 ![Ontology](resources/ontology.png)

 This ontology is designed to represent the domain of buildings energy measurements.
 It provides a formal structure to describe buildings, consumptions, weather, KPIs, and their relationships.